Stein's method for Fr\'echet approximation: a regularly varying functions approach: Introduction

-Among the many available methods for obtaining quantitative fixed-$n$ approximations, \emph{Stein's method} has emerged in recent years as one of the most effective.
+Among the many available alternative methods for obtaining quantitative fixed-$n$ approximations, Stein's method has emerged as a flexible and powerful tool.
 While its applicability and effectiveness have been demonstrated across a wide range of approximation problems (see the websites in footnote\footnote{\url{https://sites.google.com/site/steinsmethod} and \url{https://sites.google.com/site/malliavinstein/home}} for an overview), its use in the context of GEV approximation remains rather limited, with only a few publications addressing this problem directly.
-Notable contributions include \cite{feidt2013stein}, which applies a version of the Stein--Chen Poisson approximation, \cite{costaceque2024stein}, which develops a Markov semigroup--based framework, and \cite{Kusumoto2020}, which employs the generator comparison strategy first introduced in \cite{bartholme2013rates}.
+Notable contributions include \cite{feidt2013stein}, which applies a version of the Stein--Chen Poisson approximation, \cite{costaceque2024stein, CostacequeDecreusefond2025}, which develops a Markov semigroup--based framework, and \cite{Kusumoto2020}, which employs the generator comparison strategy first introduced in \cite{bartholme2013rates}.
 The generator comparison strategy \cite{bartholme2013rates,Kusumoto2020} is effective but only in relatively simple settings, as it relies on comparisons of \emph{score functions}, i.e.\ derivatives of the log-likelihood ratio, which are not tractable in the GEV setting.
 This limitation is precisely where the present work intervenes.

-In this paper, we build on the Stein-operator framework of \cite{ley2017stein} to develop a new perspective on the generator comparison method that avoids derivatives of densities altogether.
-Beyond its computational advantages, our approach also enhances interpretability: our main result connects the distributional proximity in~\eqref{eq:2} to a quantitative measure of the regular variation at infinity of the cdf~$F$, namely, to a quantitative counterpart of~\eqref{eq:3}.
+In this paper, we build on the Stein-operator framework of \cite{ley2017stein} to develop a version of the generator comparison method which avoids differentiating densities.
+The resulting approach connects the distributional proximity in~\eqref{eq:2} to a quantitative form of regular variation at infinity for the cdf \(F\), or equivalently to a quantitative counterpart of~\eqref{eq:3}; see Section~\ref{sec:mainresn} for the precise statements.

+Our contribution has three complementary aspects.
+First, we identify a new Stein discrepancy which provides a unified mechanism for deriving Kolmogorov, total variation, and Wasserstein-type bounds.
+As illustrated in the examples in Section \ref{sec:mainresn}, this discrepancy is explicit and tractable in many classical situations, leading to precise rates of convergence.
+Second, from the point of view of Stein's method itself, our construction yields Stein operators which avoid derivatives of densities; this reverse-hazard formulation appears to be new and may be of interest beyond extreme-value approximation.
+Finally, as is often the case with Stein discrepancies, the resulting quantity can also be repurposed beyond convergence bounds.
+Inspired by \cite{eetal2025}, we indicate in Examples~\ref{ex:bootstrap-diagnostic} and~\ref{ex:estimation} how it may be used as a diagnostic for tail regularity and for estimation procedures.